I am a Political Science graduate, major in International Relations and Foreign Service, with an interest in anime, religion and philosophy

 Down With the Old Guard

-Keith Shadis is one of the most important side characters for the series.
+Keith Shadis is one of the most important side characters in the series.
 The Bystander who witnessed people rise to make change was in the midst of a great one.
 And it was started by the boy he believed was special.
 The Yeagerists under Eren have dared the recruits under Shadis to beat up the older man, who represents the older, "useless" generation.

 Shadis' will was something that was tested all of his life.
 Now, as he faced Floch's challenge to the recruits, he chose to have the young bloods go at him so that they would not suffer for his sake.
 The older generation shields the new ones from the growing forest of violence, embodying Artur Blouse's promise for the children of the forest.